oopcodecom/discounts/README.md

 3. Press Try it out
 4. Press Execute
 5. Receive a response

+extra: please stop your apache and mysql services if you have.

 You can execute different json examples like multiple-discounts.json from request-examples folder